Configuring Study For ePRO and eDiaries

 Each iteration of a form will be available until the defined completion window is reached or until the form is completed.

-The Diary will expire entirely (stop running) based on:
+The Diary will expire (stop running) based on:

-• The expiration period for the diary is reached
+• The expiration period for the diary has been reached

 • The study exit form is completed for the Participant